 Despite the significance progress of neural network acceleration, it is well known that conventional neural networks can be prone to overfitting and poor generalisation – where the model fails to generalise well from the training data to test (unseen) data.
 The fundamental reason is that traditional deep neural network models do not provide estimates with uncertainty information which is otherwise very critical for real-life scenarios – e.g. autonomous driving, healthcare etc. Bayesian Neural network and Gaussian Process Models can easily learn from small datasets, with the ability to offer estimates of uncertainty and robustness to mitigate poor generalisation issues.
 The goal of this research is to improve our understanding of the computational aspects of these types of probabilistic models and to explore various optimisation strategies across the full stack (from model to hardware) for efficient implementation of them on low-power embedded platforms – e.g. CPU, NPU etc.

 The PhD student will be jointly supervised by Dr Christos-Savvas Bouganis (Imperial College) and Dr Partha Maji (Arm).

-For queries regarding academic or technical skills please contact Dr Bouganis ([email protected]
+Further Information For queries regarding academic or technical skills please contact Dr Bouganis ([Email Address Removed]).

-Any queries regarding the application should be directed to Lina Brazinskaite [email protected]
+Any queries regarding the application should be directed to Lina Brazinskaite [Email Address Removed]

 Closing Date: 30 June 2020 - However, applications will continue to be accepted until the position is filled.